 Damira apples were created at the Kazakh Research Institute of Fruit Growing and Viticulture in Almaty, Kazakhstan.
 Developed from the aport variety, Damira apples were bred for their improved growing and storage characteristics.
 Currently, the variety can be found through local markets in Kazakhstan and may also be grown in home gardens as a specialty variety throughout central Asia.

-Someone shared Damira Apples using the Specialty Produce app for iPhone and Android.
+People have shared Damira Apples using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.